 If you're reading this, you probably already know that people want to go to Columbia because it's a prestigious college with a long and important history.
 It's an Ivy League school, granting it a reputation of academic excellence; with a degree for Columbia on your resume and the connections you make there, you'll have an edge in the job market.

 Columbia is also one of the most selective colleges in the United States.
-Only Harvard and Stanford have lower acceptance rates, so you’ll be competing for spots with some of the brightest minds in the country.
+Its acceptance rate for the class of 2026 was 3.7%.

-Columbia students tend to major in STEM programs like Engineering or Computer Sciences, with around eight percent more students choosing a STEM degree as their first choice than choosing Arts, Humanities, or Social Science.
-But Columbia is also the alma mater of many prominent artistic figures—Kerouac, Ginsberg, Katherine Bigelow, Langston Hughes, and Art Garfunkel, to name a few.
+Columbia students tend to major in STEM programs like Engineering or Computer Sciences, with around 54% of incoming students declaring a STEM program as their first choice major.
+But that doesn't mean that Columbia isn't a great humanities school!
+Columbia is also the alma mater of many prominent artistic figures—Jack Kerouac, Allen Ginsberg, Katherine Bigelow, Langston Hughes, and Art Garfunkel, to name a few.

-It’s ranked as the top college for English studies, second best for performing arts, and second for philosophy—despite enrolling slightly more STEM undergrads, Columbia is by no means exclusively a STEM-focused college.
-Its Arts and Social Sciences departments are highly regarded, and students shouldn’t feel like pursuing something other than a STEM field puts them at a disadvantage.
-Enrollment will be competitive no matter what, so if you want to go to Columbia, apply!
+In fact, it's ranked as the best college for English studies, the fourth best for performing arts, and the second best college for philosophy—so despite enrolling slightly more STEM undergrads, Columbia is by no means exclusively a STEM-focused college.
+Its Arts and Social Sciences departments are highly regarded, so students shouldn't feel like pursuing something other than a STEM field puts them at a disadvantage.

 Don't let fear of rejection stop you from applying!